 So, by creating a kaizen target expressed as EPEI, we encourage improvements in any of the factors that contribute to the EPEI equation.
 Namely:

 - Cycle Time

 - Load and Unload Time

 Unless we know a lot about the process, it’s better to challenge improvement with a reduction in EPEI than attempt to diagnose the problem more than we are able to.
 Pick the processes with the highest EPEI and let your teams go after ‘em.

 My goal in this series on EPEI has been to explore this key lean metric that’s historically underused and often misunderstood.
 I hope that it has been helpful.

 Coming up will be a new series on scheduling in a lean operation – that’s where the rubber meets the road.
 Any questions or comments?
-Leave them in the comments section below.
+Contact us today.

 Phil Coy @leaniac